-Do you know that our skin is the largest organ on our body?
+Do you know that our skin is the largest organ of our body?
 Are there foods you’ve eaten all your life but had no idea how nutrient-rich they are for our skin?
 It wasn’t until I went through therapy for Post-traumatic Stress Syndrome that I learned how very important our skin is to our overall well-being.
-Here is what I learned.

 Our Amazing Skin

 It the largest organ of our body and is the first contact for everything that goes on around our bodies at any given moment in time.
 Our skin takes the brunt of each trauma we experience.
 It records the trauma and never forgets.
 Yes!
 Our skin has a memory.
 Isn’t that amazing?

 “Looking at the stem cells in the skin, what this group found is that the stem cells reconfigure themselves genetically so that they have a genetic memory of the previous injury.
 They have very tightly wound up genetic information in a form called chromatone.” — Chris Smith, The Naked Scientist

 Do you know that your skin…

 - Covers an area of 2 square meters?

 - Is about 15% of your body weight?

 - Comprises of approx. 21 square feet of skin on an average adult?
 It weighs 9 lbs and contains more than 11 miles of blood vessels!